Rockfish - the "fish-taco-fish"

 Rockfish provides 696 milligrams of potassium in each 5-ounce serving.
 Potassium helps prevent high blood pressure, and rockfish is among the top dietary sources, according to the Department of Health and Human Services.
 Healthy adults should get at least 4,700 milligrams per day.
 The 5-ounce serving of fish has 113 milligrams of sodium, or 5 percent of the maximum recommended amount of 2,300 milligrams per day for this mineral.
 Rockfish is a good source of phosphorus, magnesium and choline.

-What about the bodies?
+What about the fish frames aka body scraps?

 How is it caught?